Xyvir/iex.run/.github/readme.md

 - add metaparameter instructions to readme.
 - andd support and test for non-vanity urls (repo.github.io)
 - test parameters that contain quotes (fixed with encoding?)
+- have iex.run respect working directory when script runs (in case script does something in the current directory and cares about this)
 - support for powershell core / posh?